chrahunt/dotfiles/ssh/README.md

 ### Windows

-On Windows, ssh is available natively and maintained as a Windows service.
+On Windows, ssh is available natively and ssh-agent is maintained as a Windows service.
+`ssh` knows to try for `ssh-agent` via a named pipe.

 ### WSL